What Does Breast Milk Taste Like And Factors That Affect It

 Below are some of the significant factors that could affect the flavor of breast milk.

 1. Food: A baby may get their first taste of food flavors in the mother’s womb since the mother’s diet could affect the taste of the amniotic fluid (7).
 Babies get reintroduced to these tastes during breastfeeding when the mother eats the same food and drinks.
 In the beginning, the baby might not respond to these flavors amicably.
 But gradually, they develop a tolerance to it.
 Nevertheless, they may dislike a sudden change in breast milk’s flavor due to certain foods in the maternal diet.
-Experts note that strongly flavored foods, such as garlic and chili, may change the breast milk’s taste and smell (8) (9).
+Experts note that consuming strongly flavored or spicy food while breastfeeding may change its taste and smell (8) (9).
+You may try avoiding foods with strong odor and taste such as garlic and chili.

 protip_icon Did you know?